-Get started doing Herbal Magic Spells
+Get Started Doing Herbal Magic Spells

 Spells, charms, incantations… A lot of people want to start casting spells but they are not sure where or how to get started.
 The most earthy and magical ways of doing magic is through using the power of the natural world around us, and one of the easiest ways to tap into this magic is through the power of plants.

-Understand the history of Herbal Magic Spells
+Understand the History of Herbal Magic Spells

-Before there was candle magic, before there were spell kits, before there were videos, podcasts and even books about magic, people handed down what they learned about working magically from teacher to student.
+Before there was candle magic, before there were magical spell kits, before there were videos, podcasts and even books about magic, people handed down what they learned about working magically from teacher to student.
 Back in the old days, people didn’t see the sharp delineation between spells and medicine.
 If you were sick, they might treat you for both the physical symptoms and, if they believed that there was a spiritual cause of the illness, for that as well.

 Herbalism and Magic

 Back before there was a pharmacy or even a medical system, there were herbalists who used the power of plants to heal (or even to harm!).
 These herbalists understood the power of plants not only to create changes to the body when applied or taken internally but also the power of these plants to make changes spiritually.
 To the herbalists, there was no real difference between using willow bark to relieve pain and using rose petals to attract love.

 Today, we might take a pill to effectively address our health issues but natural herbs can still be quite useful when it comes to health and magic.

 Is It Hard To Do Herbal Magic Spells?